davidp84/SEPMA2/README.txt

 7.9 Edit Ticket Severity -> prompt string "Please enter a ticket status to edit" should be Ticket ID - Not fixed as of 15/OCT/2022 (RBullock Testing)

-7.10 All issues with ticket status options effecting servrity. e.g 8.7,8.8, 8.9. - Not fixed as of 15/OCT/2022 (RBullock Testing)
+7.10 All issues with ticket status options effecting Severity. e.g 8.7,8.8, 8.9. - Not fixed as of 15/OCT/2022 (RBullock Testing)